-Acknowledgments : The authors would like Christine Müller for fruitful discussions on notation selection, Jan Willem Knopper for hints on designing a modular JavaScript library, as well as David Carlisle for clarifications on MathML.
+Acknowledgments: The authors would like Jonathan Stratford for help with his unit converter, Christine Müller for fruitful discussions on notation selection, Jan Willem Knopper for hints on designing a modular JavaScript library, as well as David Carlisle for clarifications on MathML.
+This work was supported by JEM-Thematic-Network ECP-038208.